-The history of Kuranda is a large part of its present day so a visit or stay overnight in a resort or accommodation house in this tiny tropical mountaintop town is incomplete without some knowledge about the roots and creation that has made Kuranda village what it is today.
+The history of Kuranda is a large part of its present day so a visit or stay overnight in a resort or accommodation house in this tiny tropical mountaintop town or on the Atherton Tablelands is incomplete without some knowledge about the roots and creation that has made Kuranda village what it is today.

 Like most of Australia, the Aboriginals were seen to be the first settlers of the land and have had a presence in Kuranda for approximately 10,000 years.
 Kuranda was known as 'Ngunbay' to the Djabugay people and was notorious to have good fishing and hunting.

 The first white settlement happened in the late 1800's as mining for gold and tin began to boom.